 Conclusion: Why not just accept freewill as the solution?

 All people have an immediate experience of freewill.
 Imagine how good the arguments would have to be against freewill, in order for you to believe that you were determined in your actions.
 The burden of proof on the Calvinist is enormous, because it flies contrary to our immediate experience (see “The Mind and the Brain: Is Freewill an Illusion?”).
 Furthermore, if freewill does not exist, then a number of logical consequences would follow:

 (1) We could never know if our knowledge of anything is true.

 (2) We should never persuade others, because all are determined to hold their beliefs.

 (3) We cannot be held culpable for moral actions, because we are determined to do everything.

 Calvinists would object to each of these statements above.
 And we are glad that they would reject each of these.
 We are not saying that Calvinists affirm these concepts, but rather, these flow logically from their theological system.

 PROBLEM #2: Calvinism has a problem explaining the Fall (Gen. 3)

-Calvinists offer one of three answers for the moral Fall:
+Calvinists offer several answers for the Fall of humanity: